 FACE, the Federación de Asociaciones de Celiacos de España, has an English one-pager for eating gluten free in Spain, here.

-Gluten Free Restaurants and Meals in Barcelona
+Gluten free restaurants in Barcelona

 - Il Piccolo Focone for pizza, pastas and risotto ALL safe for celiacs.
 It’s a haven, a glorious, gluten free haven.

 - Copasetic has a thorough brunch menu with heaps of gluten free options.
 Delicious place to eat.

 - Roots and Rolls offers fusion sushi that is entirely gluten free and vegan, with other appetizers that are only vegan.

 - For more traditional sushi, Sushi Fresh can make any item on their sushi / nigiri / sashimi menu gluten free, from scratch (see here).